jameesy/Rossy-Croad/README.md

 Rossy Croad
 ===============================
 A budget, less awesome version of Crossy Road.
-Created with Javascript as the project for the Object Orientated Programming section of the Google/Udacity scholarship.
+Created with Javascript.